 WHAT IS NEUROFIBROMATOSIS?

-Fig. 1: Cafe au lait spots.
+Fig. 1: Cafe au lait spots, flat colored spots on the skin.

-WHY DOES A CHILD HAVE NEUROFIBROMATOSIS?
+WHY DOES A CHILD GET NEUROFIBROMATOSIS?

 HOW COMMON IS NEUROFIBROMATOSIS?

-Neurofibromatosis type I is more common than neurofibromatosis type II.
-About 1 in 3000-5000 has neurofibromatosis type I, while about 1 in 25,000 have type II.
+Type I is more common.
+About 1 in 3000 to 5000 people have neurofibromatosis type I. About 1 in 25,000 have type II.

 Fig. 2: Eyelid neurofibroma.